Do You Need A Horse Colic Treatment?

-Some vets recommend grazing over feeding only a few hours out of the day.
+For example, some vets recommend grazing over feeding only a few hours out of the day.

-The philosophy is because horses evolved as grazers, free choice feeding helps.
+The philosophy is because horses evolved as grazers, free-choice feeding helps.

-Other vets recommend keeping hay in the stomach to buffer out the acidity.
+On the other hand, other vets recommend keeping hay in the stomach to buffer out the acidity.

-Many veterinarians treat horses with corticosteroids and fenbendazole dewormer for parasite-induced colic.
+In addition, many veterinarians treat horses with corticosteroids and fenbendazole dewormer for parasite-induced colic.